SAP HANA Cloud, Data Lake Client Interfaces Overview

 - Create tables, views, functions, and procedures

-- Install the developer licensed version of the data lake client for Microsoft Windows
+- Install the data lake client for Linux

-- Install the data lake client downloaded from SAP Software Center
+- Install data lake client for Microsoft Windows

 - Connect with the Interactive SQL Client (DBISQL)